BingHanLin/vscode-file-orchestrator/README.md

 -   **Create Files**: Create new files with specified extensions in a chosen directory.
 -   **Jump to Related Files**: Quickly navigate between related files.
 -   **Bulk Replace**: Perform string replacements across related files.
+-   **Open All Related Files in New Group**: Open all related files as tabs in a new editor group (horizontal split).
 -   **Customizable Extension Lists**: Define and use custom lists of related file extensions.

 ## Installation